Sequential Decision Algorithms for Measurement-Based Impromptu Deployment of a Wireless Relay Network along a Line: Conclusion

 \section{Conclusion}

-In this paper, we have developed several approaches for as-you-go deployment of wireless relay networks using on-line measurements, under very light traffic assumption.
+We have developed several approaches for as-you-go deployment of wireless relay networks using on-line measurements, under a very light traffic assumption.
 Each problem was formulated as an MDP and its optimal policy structure was studied.
 We also studied a few learning algorithms that will asymptotically converge to the corresponding optimal policies.
-Numerical results have been provided to illustrate the performance and trade-offs.
+Numerical and experimental results have been provided to illustrate the performance and trade-offs.

-This work can be extended or modified in several ways: (i) Networks that are robust to node failures and long term link variations would either require each relay to have multiple neighbours (i.e., the deployment would need to be multi-connected), or each node can use a power level that is higher than the power specified by the deployment algorithm, or the nodes can choose their transmit powers adaptively as the environment changes. (ii) It would be of interest to develop deployment algorithms for 2 and 3 dimensional regions, where a team of agents cooperates to carry out the deployment. (iii) If network lifetime is not a matter of concern, one could use a fixed high transmit power level in all nodes.
-Then the problem would be to find deployment strategies so that the mean outage per step is minimized subject to a constraint on the mean relay placement rate.
-The approach taken in our current paper is able to address this new problem as well. (iv) We have assumed very light traffic conditions in our design (what we call ``lone packet" traffic).
-But we have found that these designs can carry a useful amount of positive traffic; our experimental deployment (reported in \cite{chattopadhyay-etal14deployment-experience}) of a network using OptExploreLimLearning with suitable parameters demonstrates that a $500$~m long network having only $5$ relays can carry $4$~packets per second, while having end-to-end packet loss probability less than $1 \%$, in a typical forest-like environment.
+This work can be extended or modified in several ways: (i) Networks that are robust to node failures and long term link variations would either require each relay to have multiple neighbours (i.e., the deployment would need to be multi-connected), or the nodes can choose their transmit powers adaptively as the environment changes. (ii) It would be of interest to develop deployment algorithms for 2 and 3 dimensional regions, where a team of agents cooperates to carry out the deployment. (iii) We have assumed very light traffic conditions in our design (what we call ``lone packet" traffic), but our experiments show that these designs can carry a useful amount of positive traffic.
 It will be of interest, however, to develop deployment algorithms that can provide theoretical guarantees to achieve desired traffic rates.